Touché Restaurant & Bar: Description

+The restaurant became known for its wood-fired pizzas and pasta entrees, operating as late as 4 am.
+The appetizer menu included fried calamari with capers, chili flakes, garlic, parsley and fresh citrus juices.
+Entrees included lamb papadelle and grilled lamb with walnut hot sauce.
+The happy hour menu had gyros.

+History

+Building

 The firehouse was listed on the City of Portland's Historic Resource Inventory for its 20th-century Italian Renaissance architecture and historic importance.
 According to the Historic Resource Inventory, the building was designed for Engine and Truck Company #3 and was "one of four stations of similar design erected on the west side, all designed by Battalion Chief Lee Holden, father of the gas-driven fire boat.
 This station was originally designed for horse-drawn apparatus and was remodeled later to accommodate mechanized fire equipment."
 In 1967, the station was sold and the building served as a warehouse and freight outlet.
-Portland's first restaurant to serve wood-fired Italian pizzas, Perlina, opened in the building in 1992, and was replaced by Touché in 1995.
-Robert Ames and James Puckett owned the building, as of 2016.